lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Importantly for this section further information about algorithm use profiles and their security strength is available in CMP Algorithms [RFCCCC] Section 7.

+## Recurring Usage of KEM Keys for Message Protection
+{: id="sect-8.kem"}

+A shared secret key (ssk) used for MAC-based message protection MUST only be used for the PKI management operation indicated by the transactionID in the KemOtherInfo.

+It is assumed that the overall data size of the CMP messages in a PKI management operation protected by a single ssk is small enough not to introduce extra security risks.

+To be appropriate for use with this specification, the KEM algorithm MUST explicitly be designed to be secure when the public key is used many times.
+For example, a KEM algorithm with a single-use public key is not appropriate because the public key is expected to be carried in a long-lived certificate [RFC5280] and used over and over.
+Thus, KEM algorithms that offer indistinguishability under adaptive chosen ciphertext attack (IND-CCA2) security are appropriate.
+A common design pattern for obtaining IND-CCA2 security with public key reuse is to apply the Fujisaki-Okamoto (FO) transform [Fujisaki] or a variant of the FO transform [Hofheinz].

 ## Trust Anchor Provisioning Using CMP Messages